Washington St, SoNo

 Unlike many Connecticut municipalities, Norwalk imposes no separation rules on bars, restaurants, or other on-premises alcohol establishments.
 There are no minimum distances required between alcohol-serving businesses or between those businesses as well as churches and schools.
 This gives Norwalk businesses unusually broad site flexibility when evaluating locations.

-Package Store Limits
+Norwalk Package Store Limit

 Why Norwalk?